talangsoft/talangsoft.github.io/_posts/2015-02-25-fizzbuzzed.md

 ---
 layout: post
 title: Fizz Buzz with Java 8 streams
+description: 'The famous FizzBuzz interview question is used to filter out most of the programmers on a job interview.<br/>
+              It goes like this:'

 ---

 The famous FizzBuzz interview question is used to filter out most of the programmers on a job interview.<br/>